CRPA / Anti-jam Antenna Testing

 • Low uncorrelated noise levels

-Figure 18.
+Figure 15.
 A F-16 under test in an anechoic chamber at Eglin Air Force Base, Florida (Source: US Air Force, eglin.af.mil)

-Fixed probes cannot replicate the movement of satellites across the sky, so a fixed probe arrangement is limited to a short simulation time before it would no longer accurately represent the SV locations.
+Fixed probes cannot replicate the movement of satellites across the sky, so a fixed-probe arrangement is limited to a short simulation time before it would no longer accurately represent the SV locations.

-Spirent’s patented zoned chamber
+OTA zoned chamber

 For more information on anechoic chamber testing for CRPA systems, watch the Spirent Federal webinar, Resilient PNT for NAVWAR & Civil Applications: Anechoic Chamber Test Innovations, on-demand now.

-Figure 19.
+Figure 16.
 Spirent’s patented zoned anechoic chamber approach to CRPA testing provides day-long test durations and unmatched realism

 Test Considerations

 To ensure the highest levels of reliability and integrity, CRPA systems must be thoroughly tested in a wide range of real-world scenarios.
-Spirent PNT X is uniquely engineered to exceed the complex requirements of current and future CRPA system testing:

-• Architecture.
-PNT X is purpose designed using expertise honed by decades of experience and innovation.
-Ultra-low phase noise and unrivaled pseudorange accuracy provide the most realistic environment for testing CRPA systems, even in high-dynamic and high-jerk scenarios.
-Using a substandard architecture in CRPA testing can lead to inaccurate test results, false conclusions regarding resiliency and performance, and failure in the field.
+• PNT X is purpose designed for NAVWAR using expertise honed by decades of experience and innovation.
+Ultra-low phase noise and unrivalled pseudorange accuracy provide the most realistic environment for testing CRPA systems, even in high-dynamic and high-jerk scenarios.

 • If a simulator needs continuous monitoring and run-time corrective adjustments to the signal to remain phase-aligned, it is a fundamentally flawed approach for applications such as CRPA testing that require aligned signals for precision wavefronts.